josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🏛️_diplomatic_inviolability_and_influence_drift.md

 ---

-## 🧠 Why ministers are the focal point
+## 🧠 Why Ministers Are The Focal Point
 Because UK authority is concentrated:

 - influencing ministers influences the system,